James Holzhauer: Early life

-Born on August 6, 1984, Holzhauer was born and raised in Naperville, Illinois.
+Born on August 6, 1984, Holzhauer was raised in Naperville, Illinois.
 His father was a German immigrant.
 His maternal grandmother was Japanese and spoke very little English; he had promised her that he would appear on Jeopardy! before she died.
 In 1989, when Holzhauer was four, his teacher was astounded by his mathematical abilities and developed advanced classwork just for him.
 At age seven, Holzhauer was moved up to a fifth-grade math class, and skipped second grade at his mother's urging.
 Holzhauer consistently got A's on math tests and competed on the Naperville North High School math team.

-Despite high marks on individual tests, Holzhauer was a C student overall, as he often shunned his classmates on the grounds that he could use the time more "productively", such as playing online poker.
+Despite high marks on individual tests, Holzhauer was a C student overall, as he often shunned his classes on the grounds that he could use the time more "productively", such as playing online poker.
 Holzhauer memorized obscure baseball and professional wrestling statistics, prompting his parents to reprimand him for "wasting his life" learning about sports.

 Holzhauer was a member of the Worldwide Youth in Science and Engineering Team that won the state competition at the University of Illinois Urbana-Champaign; he contributed by taking first place in physics and second in math.
 Holzhauer graduated with a Bachelor of Science degree in mathematics in 2005.